How to Change or Reset a WordPress Password (2023)

 Changing and resetting the password might appear to be the same process because the outcome is the same - a new password for your account.

-How Can You Change or Reset WordPress Password?
+How To Change Your WordPress Password?

-Method 1: Change WordPress Password Through Email
+1. Change WordPress Password Through Email

 To change the password, go to the WordPress login page and click Lost your Password.

-You will see the Password Reset form where you need to put your username or the registered email address.
+You will see the Password Reset form, where you need to put your username or the registered email address.

 After a while, you’ll get an email with the password reset link.
 Click the link to see the Password Reset form.

-Method 2: Change WordPress Password Through the phpMyAdmin Database
+2. Change WordPress Password Through the Dashboard

 Log into your cPanel account and go to the Databases section.
 Click phpMyAdmin to launch the database manager.

-You'll see a list of the available databases.
+You’ll see a list of the available databases.
 You need to know the database table prefix used by your WordPress website.
-Generally, it's wp_ but often administrators change the table prefix to protect the database.
+Generally, it’s wp_, but administrators often change the table prefix to protect the database.
 You can check the wp-config file to find out the correct prefix.

 Next, find the user table (generally, it has users at the end of its name).
 Click Browse next to the table.